amylmoriarty/User-Centric-Frontend-Development-Milestone-Project/README.md

 I tested each of the navbar links to ensure they direct you to the correct page.
 I tested each of the social media links in the footer to ensure they direct you to the correct site while also opening in a new tab.
 I tested the links in the footer for the contact details to ensure they direct you to your email or phone client.
-I tested each input in the contact form to ensure they werent submmitting unless filled in correctly.
+I tested each input in the contact form to ensure they werent submitting unless filled in correctly.
 I tested each of the inputs in the registration form paying particular attention to the phone number input, this will only allow you to submit with an 11 digit number  inputted.
 I tested the navbar in dev tools on multiple browsers to ensure it displayed correctly and was fully responsive.